 Danish ships must comply with the provisions of the Maritime Labour Convention (MLC).
 Parts of the MLC’s international requirements have been implemented in Danish legislation via national regulation on occupational health and accommodation.

-The operational national regulations on occupational health in ships are found in Notice A, which is available from the DMA website
+The operational national regulations on occupational health in ships are found in Notice A, which is available from the DMA webpage.

-Technical regulations on occupational health and accommodation are found in Order No. 784 of 2018 and Notice B, II-4.
-Both are available from the DMA website
+Technical regulations on occupational health and accommodation are found in Order No. 172 of 2022.

 Danish regulation and interpretations above international regulations ect.